 CBIT sounds simple, but like other behavioral treatments, needs to be done in a specific way by a trained professional in order to be effective.
 It is not a long-term treatment.
 Most clients are seen for 6-12 sessions.
 I am happy to coordinate with therapists whom the client sees for other issues.

 Very few providers are certified in CBIT.
-It may be possible to negotiate a “single case agreement” by which your insurance would pay for tic disorder treatment.
-(I am in-network for BCBS.)
+It may be possible to negotiate a “single case agreement” by which your insurance would pay for tic disorder treatment., if I am not in network.
 Please call to enquire about this.
 Also, it may be possible to arrange “teletherapy” through a Skype-like HIPPA-compliant video system, if you live or can arrange a private space for therapy in Massachusetts, where I am licensed.